ErpNetDocs/tech/advanced/calculated-attributes/examples/execution-status-for-warehouse-orders.md

 ```
 ### Explanation

-- 10: Returns True if EXP:20 is true; otherwise returns False.
-- 20: Compares the result of EXP:30 to 0.
-- 30: Counts how many fulfillments the warehouse order has.
+- 30: Counts how many fulfillments the order has.

-## Step 2: Check if All Lines are Fulfilled (#Status_Fulfilled)

-This attribute verifies whether all lines in the warehouse order are fulfilled.
+- 20: Checks whether the count is 0.
+- 10: Returns true if there are no fulfillments, false otherwise.

+## Attribute: #Status_Fulfilled

 ### Expression
 ```